 Why “desperate?”
 Because — though it varies from person to person — by the 72-hour mark, the last traces of nicotine have likely left your bloodstream.
 And when it’s gone, your brain is like a starving animal, making a last-ditch attempt to get what it needs before conceding the battle.
 This is a major hurdle to overcome.

 So, the good news is that, at this point, nicotine is no longer present in the body.
 But the brain still hasn’t forgotten that it wants more of it.
-It’s time to begin facing the harsher realities of smoking and nicotine — it’s as much a habit as it is an addiction.
+It’s time to begin facing the harsher realities of smoking and nicotine — it’s a hard habit to break!

 I use these terms separately because in my experience, the nicotine may have been an involuntary driver of the act of smoking cigarettes.
 But over time, the physical habit of lighting, inhaling, exhaling and repeating was as addictive (if not moreso) than anything the nicotine was doing to my body.

 If this is the case, then it might be worthwhile to find a “replacement” activity, with similar repetitious actions, to stave off any lingering desire to obtain nicotine.
 Gums, candies, toothpicks, and even zero-nicotine vaping are all commonly used stand-ins to use.

 If it helps, by week 2, you could also have plenty of cleansing coughing fits and mucus expelling from your body… you know, to keep your mind off of other things.

 Weeks 3-4 and beyond:

 Hallelujah, the worst is over!
 If you’ve made it this far without succumbing during a weak moment or two, the only thing preventing you from returning to nicotine is your own desire.